Welcome to Saffron Walden Museum Society

 Latest News

-Saffron Walden Museum is launching a new email newsletter to keep you up-to-date with the latest museum news.
+Saffron Walden Museum has an email newsletter to keep you up-to-date with the latest museum news.
 We’ll be sending out regular emails with information about exhibitions and events and news about our collections.
-Click on the Logo panel to see the first edition, and complete the subscribe section at the head of the Newsletter page to receive future copies by email.
+Click on the Logo panel to subscribe to the Newsletter and receive future copies by email.